Skip to main content

 3. Toll charges paid by RFID - next actions

-• IF the guest does not settle the toll charges directly with the host upon drop-off, a processing fee may apply if the host needs to escalate the matter with Drive lah.
+If reimbursement isn’t settled upon drop-off, a processing fee may apply if the host escalates the issue to Drive lah.

 Important Restrictions

-• Do NOT cross the border without owner’s explicit approval.
+• Never cross the border without owner’s explicit approval.

 • Doing so violates Drive lah policy and insurance coverage.